Admin Manual - Understanding the Analytics Tab

 4. Incidents by Severity

-A visual summary of how many incidents fall under each severity level.
-This helps you see whether your operations are stable or under stress.
+A visual breakdown displaying the number of incidents under each severity level.
+This allows you to gauge whether operations are running smoothly or facing elevated pressure.

 5. Response Time Distribution